 Testing one billion chemical compounds in five days

 Focusing on 16 protein targets, the team used VirtualFlow to simulate dockings in 3D to search for matching blockers across the huge REAL database as well as twelve million in-stock compounds from the ZINC15 library.
-With an initial grant of Google research credits for the first target, the team built on the scalable processing of Google Cloud Platform (GCP) and Slurm to run 80K cores at the same time, analyzing the more than one billion compounds in five days—even while screening them multiple times to improve accuracy.
+With an initial grant of Google research credits for the first target, the team built on the scalable processing of Google Cloud and Slurm to run 80K cores at the same time, analyzing the more than one billion compounds in five days—even while screening them multiple times to improve accuracy.
 At the fastest setting it would only take two or three days to process.
-“The Google credits provided us with amazing support to scale up the computations on GCP,” says Gorgulla. ”This allowed us to carry out ultra-large virtual screenings way faster than we ever were able before.”
-As of May 2020, the team has targeted 16 proteins (15 viral and one human) with 40 target sites and run 35 billion docking instances using 750 million CPU hours.
+“The Google credits provided us with amazing support to scale up the computations on Google Cloud,” says Gorgulla. ”This allowed us to carry out ultra-large virtual screenings way faster than we ever were able before.”
+As of May 2020, the team has targeted 16 proteins (15 viral and one human) with 40 target sites and run 35 billion docking instances using 75 million CPU hours.

 Each virtual molecule tested gets a score indicating its potential as a blocker for COVID-19.
 Once the team identifies the hundred or so highest-scoring targets they will post them on Google’s Public Dataset site, which hosts large public datasets for educational and research uses and provides free BigQuery searches for COVID-19-related research.
 These open source resources advance drug discovery because the pre-processing of billions of molecules is already completed and easily accessible.